simd-lite/simd-json/README.md

 * Property based testing on random byte sequences - make sure that no random set of bytes will crash the parser
 * Fuzzing (using afl) - fuzz based on upstream simd pass/fail cases

-This sure doens't ensure complete safetly but it does go a long way.
+This sure doesn't ensure complete safetly but it does go a long way.

 ## Other interesting things